 About 50 percent of small businesses fail by their fifth year, according to the Bureau of Labor Statistics.
 This sobering fact may be enough to dissuade those with a low tolerance for risk from ever starting a business.
 However, young entrepreneurs shouldn't fear failure, but instead recognize that it can teach them valuable lessons about their business and the path their careers should take.

 Joe Schumacher, CEO of The Goddard School, recognizes that failure is often stigmatized in society.
-But young people who want to build a business must push past these confining notions of what it means to be successful.
+But recent grads who want to build a business must push past these confining notions of what it means to be successful.

 "If you're starting a business, remember that companies need to take risks to grow, and sometimes these risks lead to failure," explained Schumacher.
 "Good judgment should always be exercised, but, assuming it is, failures should be viewed as teachable moments."